debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide/uplink-messages/position/readme.md

 1. The payload contains the listened WIFI stations (up to 12 if bit 12 of *config_flags* parameter is set, up to 4 if it is reset).
 2. If less than 4 stations are listened, the payload will be reduced.
 3. BSSID address is provided in big endian format.
 So, the byte 6 of the payload contains the MSB of the BSSID0, while the byte 11 contains its LSB.
-4. The data rate and the transmit strategy must be adapted to the payload size, or the payload will be rejected by the LoRaWAN&trade; MAC, and won't be sent.
+4. The data rate and the transmit strategy must be adapted to the payload size, or the payload will be rejected by the LoRaWAN™ MAC, and won't be sent.
 Refer to the application note [AN- 002_LoRa_Transmission_strategy](../../../../documentation-library/AbeewayTrackers_R.md#application-notes) for more data.
 :::

 ## BLE beacon scan payload (MAC address)